RocketChat/docs-old/quick-start/installing-and-updating/introduction/choosing-a-deployment-method.md

 * Scaling your Rocket.Chat deployment using Docker, more specifically, Docker Compose is quite easy.
 As easy as editing a text file can be.
 *   To install using Docker Compose, we just needed a single `YAML` file, namely a compose file.
 How easier can it really be?

     But, even though the Rocket.Chat deployment part is easy, the initial setup needs a little more work.
-Configuring and securing docker can get even more complicated, although worth it, isn’t the easiest, especially compared to some of the other options we have in this list.
+Configuring and securing docker can get even more complicated, although worth it, isnÃÂ¢ÃÂÃÂt the easiest, especially compared to some of the other options we have in this list.
 * Maintaining the installation using Docker is also very easy.
 From changing configurations, data backups to updating components, it is very straightforward and easy to do.
 * Docker deployment is officially supported by Rocket.Chat.
 * Docker has a large following and a huge community around it.
 It is one of the easiest tools to get help from the community.
 {% endtab %}

 {% tab title="Snap" %}
-*   Snap deployment is not horizontally scalable, in other words, you can’t add more instances to your existing deployment.
+*   Snap deployment is not horizontally scalable, in other words, you canÃÂ¢ÃÂÃÂt add more instances to your existing deployment.

     To be technically correct, you actually can, but the process will not only be unideal but also tedious and non-repeatable.